 Our house sits on the bank of an approximately 3 acre man-made pond (originally a stock tank I think).
 There is a 30+ year old oak tree on the (sandy) bank, not far from the water line.
 For the last year, we have been raising geese and ducks, which spend most of their time in the water or on the bank, and predictably, they have eroded the bank considerably.
 Many of the tree roots are exposed under the water line and I am concerned about the tree's health, as well as the fact that the house sits on the bank as well.
 I know that we need to build the bank back up, but what material would be most stable, not harmful to the tree, and resistant to further erosion?
 Please don't suggest getting rid of the waterfowl, as we have grown very attached to them - surely there is a way to correct this problem.
 Thanks for any advice you can give.

 Walker County Texas gardening over 6 years ago

 Which is better for lowering blood pressure?
 Potassium Citrate or Potassium Gluconate?

-Walker County Texas human health 11 months ago
+Walker County Texas human health about 1 year ago

 My potatoes have small pimples on the skin which I am told is caused by root knot nematodes.
 Are the potatoes damaged this way still edible?